Exit e-book

 }

-As demonstrated, the way to write a Service Implementation is exactly the same as if we were doing Object-Oriented Programming (OOP)!
-Just create a new case class that implements the Service Definition (in this case, the GameCommandParser trait).
-And, because GameCommandParserLive does not have dependencies on any other modules, it has an empty constructor.
+As demonstrated, the way to write a service implementation is exactly the same as if we were doing Object-Oriented Programming (OOP)!
+Just create a new case class which implements the service definition (in this case, the GameCommandParser trait).
+And, because GameCommandParserLive does not have dependencies on any other services, it has an empty constructor.

-Next, we need to lift this Service Implementation into a ZLayer.
+Next, we need to create a ZLayer that describes how to construct a GameCommandParserLive instance.
 To do that, just add the following to the GameCommandParserLive companion object:

 object GameCommandParserLive {